 Metabolomics Methods, Results, and Discussion

 E. huxleyi cells were collected during late-exponential phase onto 2.0 μmol pore-size filters and stored at -80C until processing.
-Before shipment, the filters were thawed for washing, transferred into microcentrifuge tubes, then centrifuged to cell pellets for metabolomic analysis.
-The cell pellets were sent on dry ice to the DOE Joint Genome Institute (JGI) for endometabolite identification using their LC-MS metabolomics pipeline.
+Before shipment for metabolomic analysis, the filters were thawed for washing, transferred into microcentrifuge tubes, then centrifuged to cell pellets.
+The pellets were sent on dry ice to the DOE Joint Genome Institute (JGI) for endometabolite identification using their LC-MS metabolomics pipeline.
 Both negative and positive ionization modes were used to detect metabolites.
 The MS/MS similarity, retention time, and m/z ratio of metabolites present in each sample were compared to standards in JGI’s database to identify and quantify metabolite presence.
 The peak height values of the identified endometabolites were normalized to cell biovolume and were used as a proxy for concentration in subsequent analysis.

 The raw data files for both positive and negative ionized targeted mass spectrometry were imported into RStudio and reformatted for subsequent analysis.
 The three control peak height values for each metabolite were averaged and subtracted from each temperature treatment’s peak height value to remove background signals.
 From there, the metabolites that had at least three out of four replicates with positive peak height values in each temperature treatment moved on for further statistical analysis.
 From these replicates with positive peak height values, the peak heights were averaged for and the standard deviation between replicates were calculated for each temperature and metabolite.
-A one-way ANOVA test was performed on each metabolite to yield p-values between all three temperature treatments, then the p-values were corrected with the Benjamini-Hochberg procedure to decrease the false discovery rate.
+A one-way ANOVA test was performed on each metabolite to determine p-values between all three temperature treatments, and these were corrected with the Benjamini-Hochberg procedure to decrease the false discovery rate.
 Metabolites with significant corrected p-values (p < 0.05) were run through a Tukey’s Honest Significant Different (HSD) test to determine significant differences in peak heights between paired temperature treatments.

 A total of 109 endometabolites produced by E. huxleyi were identified through targeted LC-MS, but only 9 were found to have significant differences between temperature treatments (Figure 2).
 Exact p-values between temperature treatments are organized in Table 1.
-Mannitol and sorbitol have identical plots due to having the same peak height values.
-They are isomers, having the same molecular formula and weight with just a different orientation of one bond (Table 3).
-Their similarity may have been difficult to differentiate in the LC-MS process, which may be why their peak heights were the same.
+Mannitol and sorbitol have identical data because they are isomers having the same molecular formula and weight with just a different orientation of one bond (Table 3), and therefore difficult to differentiate in the LC-MS analysis.

 Figure 2.
 Mean peak heights of the 9 endometabolites out of 100 produced by E. huxleyi identified by the targeted LC-MS that had significant differences between temperature treatments based on an ANOVA (p < 0.05).
 The (-) and (+) next to each endometabolite name denote the ionization mode of detection from the mass spectrometry.
 Error bars represent the standard deviation between replicates.
 Red stars (*) represent statistically significant differences (p < 0.05) between paired temperature treatments for each metabolite based on the Tukey’s HSD test.

 Table 1.
 P-values from the Tukey’s HSD test between paired temperature treatments for each metabolite.
 Values in red are statistically significant (p < 0.05).